 This one I’m going to have to give to good old Physio.
 A good old bit of anatomy knowledge of this muscle going from here to here has done us proud.
 The pec is such an important postural muscle that I feel it warrants specific attention.
 Whilst the Camel is a great full body stretch for me it doesn’t hit the pecs in a specific enough way.

 Yoga 4 – 3 Physiotherapy

 Wow what a thriller.
 Just the one ‘goal’ in it.
-Of course the real winner is well being and injury avoidance.
+Of course the real winner is wellbeing and injury treatment / avoidance.
 As I mentioned up top it doesn’t matter where something comes from it’s whether it works for you and feels right for you.
 For us at the clinic it’s more about empowering you to explore your body and what it is capable of.

 In a day to day context this is in the interest of helping you to simply feel less of whatever injury ails you.
-Beyond that it’s onto a greater sense of well being and a better life.
-We bring everything we can to every day Physiotherapy and Sports Therapy to help you achieve this.
-Reaching beyond what you get from your average Physio clinic.
+Beyond that it’s onto a greater sense of wellbeing and a better life.
+We bring everything we can to our physiotherapy and sports therapy to help you achieve this.
+Reaching beyond the obvious to get the best solution for the people in front of us.
 It keeps us more interested and gives you a better treatment.
-Moreover, we just think it’s the right thing to do.

-If you’d like more information about how our approach to physiotherapy incorporates yoga and a multitude of other options to give you best possible outcome please refer back to our home page about all things physio.
-If you’d like to chat with us about how we might be able to help with your conditon please click the Get In Touch button below
+If you’d like more information about how our approach to physiotherapy incorporates yoga and a multitude of other treatment angles to give you the best possible outcome please refer back to our Brighton Physiotherapy & Sports Therapy homepage.
+If you’d like to chat with us about how we might be able to help with your condition please click the Get In Touch button below

-If you enjoyed this Blog please share using the social share buttons as teh foot of the page.
-Please also sign up to our Newsletter so we can let you know as each Blog comes out.
-Use the button below
+If you enjoyed this article please share using the social share buttons at the foot of the page.
+Please also sign up to our newsletter so we can let you know as each article comes out using the button below: